Skip to Main Content

 Skis

-For something you’ve been missing: the QST X debuts as an all new pow ski at an approachable 116mm waist width.
+For something you’ve been missing: the QST X debuts as an all-new pow ski at an approachable 116mm waist width.
 The QST X is part of the newly formed “QST Laboratory,” which consists of the QST X, Blank, and Echo skis.
 Its directional freeride profile features plenty of tail rocker for a slashy, slavery good time, and a caruba and poplar wood core supported by Salomon’s signature cork, carbon, and double sidewalls.
 The QST X can be found in 3 sizes: 178, 184, and 192cm.

 Boots

 For something you’ve been craving: The Shift Alpha BOA is a new hybrid touring boot for narrow feet.
-It features the same BOA Fit System as Salomon’s alpine boots, along with a revamped walk mode with something Salomon dub the FreeSpine™.
+It features the same BOA Fit System as Salomon’s alpine boots, with a revamped walk mode with something Salomon dubs the FreeSpine™.
 This plastic bar links the cuff and lower shell, eliminating the break in energy transfer that occurs with many touring boots.
 As a result, the boot has greater power and control.
 You can find the Shift Alpha BOA boot in a 130, 120, 110, 115W, and 95W flex.
 All boots EXCEPT the 120 and 110 are available starting at a 22.5 size.
 The 120 and 110 are available in a 24.5 and above.

 Bindings